Visiting Assistant Professor of Psychology

 B.A., Vassar College

-I love teaching; it’s the most rewarding profession I could imagine.
-Wheaton students bring so many diverse and interesting perspectives and life experiences to my classes each year.
+I have spent my professional life teaching, and I thoroughly enjoy it.
+I have had many varied teaching experiences in my life; teaching dance to young children, teaching elementary and middle school classical curriculum, and many years of teaching psychology and education to undergraduates.
+Wheaton is a fascinating place to teach because the students bring so many diverse and interesting perspectives and life experiences to my classes each year.
 I usually teach Child Development and Introductory Psychology, and I enjoy them both, though they are very different.
-In Child Development, I thoroughly enjoy watching my students’ understanding of children and their observational skills develop profoundly over the semester.
-My goal is to begin students on a journey to becoming outstanding educators.
+In Child Development, my goal is to lead students to a comprehensive understanding of children and to improve their observational skills over the semester; I work to begin students on a journey to becoming outstanding educators.
 Besides child development, my other area of interest is the brain, and I approach Introductory Psychology from a very brain-oriented perspective.
-I also combine these two interests in my teaching to highlight brain development through childhood.
+I also combine these two areas in my teaching to highlight brain development through childhood.

 Outside of teaching, my three main interests are my family, traveling, and traveling with my family!
 I have a long history with dance and theater, and I’ve recently developed a passion for soccer.